epogrebnyak/bacus.hs/README.md

 ## Requirements

-A small yet complete book-keeping system should satisfy the following requirements:
+A book-keeping system should satisfy the following minimal requirements:

 1. Able to specify a chart of accounts.
 2. Post accounting entries (single, double or multiple)
 3. Close temporary accounts at the period end:
    - create a sequence of account balance transfers;
    - make data for the income statement available before and after closing;
-   - block modifications to temporary accounts after closing.
+   - disallow chnaging temporary accounts after closing.
 4. Produce financial reports.
 5. Save data for the next accounting period.

-`bacus` satisfies these requirements except for reporting - there is no operation classification for the cash flow statement.
+`bacus` satisfies these requirements except for the reporting part (no operation classification for the cash flow statement).

 ## Primitive events